benspector-mls/lessons/programming-in-javascript/README.md

 console.log(finalRoll);
 ```

+### Adding Features

+Now, we can start expanding the features of the program by adding in:
+* Parameters
+* Looping
+* User Input
+* Arrays of data to iterate through

+Let's see...

-Parameters in functions open the door to expanded features: Roll *any* kind of dice
+Parameters in functions make the function more flexible.
+Instead of sticking with 6 sides on the die, we can make the program roll *any* kind of dice that we specify.

 ```js
 // Functions are like mini programs, they have their own input, logic, and output